BSN Transfer Student Prerequisites

 • All prerequisite University Core Curriculum Requirements and BSN Foundation Requirements taken at other institutions require approval by the School of Nursing & Health Innovations.

-• Please see the Equivalency Guidelines for Local Colleges and Universities and email course descriptions to Andrea Coughlan (coughlan@up.edu) if you need assistance determining if a course fulfills one of the requirements listed below.
+• Please see the Equivalency Guidelines for Local Colleges and Universities and email course descriptions and syllabi to Andrea Coughlan (coughlan@up.edu) if you need assistance determining if a course fulfills one of the requirements listed below.

 University Core Curriculum Requirements